AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 #  -k 23
 ```

-### Step 3: For each sample, run [Alevin](https://www.biorxiv.org/content/10.1101/335000v2) for quantification
+### Step 4: For each sample, run [Alevin](https://www.biorxiv.org/content/10.1101/335000v2) for quantification

 From the command line, running Alevin is not too much different from running
 Salmon for bulk RNA-seq.
-You have two files:
-- `R1` contain the barcodes for cells as well as the UMIs
-- `R2` files contain the full reads for that sample.

 You'll recognize a lot of these options as the same as regular `Salmon` such as
 - `-l` to designate library type
 - `-1` and `-2` for file input
 - `-o` to designate a folder for output

+Notation for these 10X files is:
+- `R1` files contain the barcodes for cells as well as the UMIs
+- `R2` files contain the full reads for that sample.

 ### `Alevin`-specific options summary: